adamhgriffith-uofu/ipv6-virtualbox-k8s/README.md

 # VirtualBox and IPv6 Kubernetes

-Tools to create IPv6 K8s with VirtualBox.
+Tools to create IPv6 K8s with VirtualBox and unique local addresses for workloads.

 ## Requirements